crosstyan/stupid/README.md

 `byte` — 8 bits.

 Why 8?
 Historical reasons.
 We could have standardised on 9.
 Or 12.
-We didn’t.
+We didn't.
-Now all your text, file formats, and protocols silently assume "8' like it was handed down from the mountain.
+Now all your text, file formats, and protocols silently assume "8" like it was handed down from the mountain.

 **MSB / LSB**: "Most Significant" and "Least Significant" bit.
 What do you mean, "significant"?
 It’s just the side we decided to treat as "the big end."

-> we're all live in the contingent shadow of history
+> we all live in the contingent shadow of history

 Then we get to the mess: `int`, `short`, `long`.

 Once upon a time, these meant something like "the machine's natural *word* size".

-By "word", it has the similar meaning as westen centric word: imgagine a single letter is a bit, a word is a meaningful unit (like syllable) made up of multiple letters (bits).
-It's not a correct analogy (you need to know information theory to know why), but that's how I guess the term "word" came to be.
+By "word", it has a vaguely similar flavour to the *Western-centric* idea of a "word": imagine a single letter is a bit, and a word is a meaningful unit made from multiple letters (bits).
+It's not a correct analogy (you'd need information theory to really do it justice), but that’s roughly how I imagine the term "word" stuck.

 That made sense when machines were small and weird.
 Today we have `<cstdint>` because nobody wants to play "guess the number of bits" anymore.
 We summon